natalieagus/50002/docs/Labs/lab2.md

 * **One output**: `Y`

 {:.new-title}
-> mux logic recap
+> MUX logic recap
 >
 > * If `S = 0`, output `Y` should be `D0`
 > * If `S = 1`, output `Y` should be `D1`

-The boolean expression for a 2-to-1 mux is:
+The boolean expression for a 2-to-1 MUX is:
 $$
 Y = \overline{S} \cdot D_0 + S \cdot D_1
 $$